ESOS FAQs

 Each ESOS phase has two key dates: the qualification date and the compliance date.

-The qualification date for Phase 3, the current phase, is 31 December 2022.
-If your organisation counts as a “large undertaking” on that date, you are in scope of ESOS and must comply with the scheme, even if your organisation subsequently changes size.
+The qualification date for Phase 3, the current phase, was 31 December 2022.
+If your organisation counted as a “large undertaking” on that date, you are in scope of ESOS.

 ESOS is a UK government scheme administered by the Environment Agency.
-Each country of the UK has a different regulatory body to handle ESOS compliance and enforcement.
+Each country of the UK has a different regulator to handle ESOS compliance and enforcement.

 • England: the Environment Agency